Full CV

 Key attributes: leadership, change management, communication, accountability

-A newly created role aimed at providing sustainable operational structure to cultural heritage fieldwork activities across Taungurung country.
-Leading and mentoring a team of 14 line reports, undertaking risk assessments, developing and executing operational plans, rostering, communicating and working toward structural change.
-Requires an understanding of the intersection between WHS regulation, indigenous cultural heritage legislation and culture as valued and practiced by the Taungurung nation today.
+Leading and mentoring a team of 14 line reports, undertaking risk assessments, developing and executing operational plans, building confidence and trust, building rigorous operational procedures and practices, working toward structural change.
+Required an understanding of the intersection between Victorian WHS regulation, indigenous cultural heritage legislation and culture as valued and practiced by the Taungurung nation today.

 2021-2023